How to build a powerful Confluence AI agent in 2026

 Expert Verified

 If your company uses Confluence, it’s probably stuffed with useful information.
 It’s the home for everything from product specs and marketing strategies to those all-important HR policies.
-But let’s be honest, finding what you need in that mountain of documents can be a real headache.
-And using that knowledge to power any kind of automated support?
-Even tougher.
+Because Confluence is such a comprehensive and mature platform, building a Confluence AI agent is a fantastic way to surface that knowledge even faster.

-This is where a Confluence AI agent comes in.
 The idea is to turn all that documentation into a smart resource that can answer questions on the spot and handle simple tasks.
-This guide will walk you through the options you have, from Atlassian’s own tools to more flexible third-party platforms, so you can figure out the best way to put your company’s collective brain to work.
+This guide will walk you through the options you have, from Atlassian’s own powerful tools to flexible third-party platforms, so you can figure out the best way to put your company's collective brain to work.

 What is a Confluence AI agent?